 - Pharmaceuticals: Grinding active ingredients into fine powders.

-- Minerals & Mining: Crushing raw minerals for further processing.
+- Minerals and mining: Crushing raw minerals for further processing.

 As a business owner, if you need to scale your operations quickly, you can also check your pre-approved business loan offer to access funding instantly and avoid delays in procurement or installation of equipment.